↑

 Have you every made a galette?
 I have to admit I’m not the best pie baker.
 I don’t practice enough and so my pie crust is seldom flaky, my crust edges never look fancy or pretty.
 So when I started looking into making a galette, this option seemed perfect for someone with my skill level when it comes to making pastry.
 If you’re also intimidated by making a perfect, in-the-pie-tin pie, this is the recipe for you.

-berry galette after cut into serving slice on a white plate with whipped cream on the side
+Berry galette cut into serving slice on a white plate with whipped cream on the side

 What is a galette?